-FAQ’s: I have compiled a list of questions that people often ask me.
+FAQ ‘s: I have compiled a list of questions that people often ask me.
 Remember, there is no such thing as a dumb question.
-If you don’t know something, ask it!
+If you don’t know something, ask!
 I update this list frequently, so if you have a question, please submit it here.
-I guarantee someone out there has the same question Remember, any info on my website or blog in NO WAY should be construed as legal advice.
+I guarantee someone out there has the same question.
+Remember, any information on my website or blog in NO WAY should be construed as legal advice.

 In addition, you may find information on my frequently updated BLOG helpful.